You'll need to have proof of your UK address, which can be difficult if you haven't moved or haven't received any utility bills there yet.

 Find out how to open a bank account in the United Kingdom, whether you have a UK address or not.

 Preparing for a move to the UK?
 Opening a bank account is a key part of this, but can feel difficult as a foreigner.
-We go through what your options are, what it's like to open an international bank account at the four major banks and some alternatives to consider.
+We go through what your options are, what it's like to open an international bank account at the four major banks (Barclays, Lloyds, HSBC and Royal Bank of Scotland) and some alternatives to consider.

-These accounts are specifically for those without a UK address yet, but do require a large deposit.
+These accounts are specifically for those without a UK address yet.
+They require a large deposit.